My £50,000 WooCommerce Hosting Disaster

 Database location matters too.
 UK stores need UK hosting for faster database connections.
 Remote databases add 100-300ms to every page load.

 Ask about database monitoring.
 Good hosts track query performance.
 They identify slow queries.
-They optimize automatically.
-This prevents gradual performance degradation.
+They optimise automatically.
+This stops gradual performance rot.

 Performance Features That Drive Sales

-Page speed directly impacts your bottom line.
+Page speed hits your bottom line directly.
 Amazon loses 1% of sales for every 100ms delay.
 Your WooCommerce store faces the same reality.

 Studies show 53% of visitors leave if pages take over 3 seconds.
 Every second counts.
-Especially on mobile devices.
-Poor performance kills mobile conversions.
+Especially on mobile.
+Poor performance wrecks mobile conversions.

 Content Delivery Networks (CDNs)

 CDNs cache your product images globally.
 When Australian customers visit your UK store, they load images from Australian servers.
-No more waiting for data to travel halfway around the world.
+No more waiting for data to crawl across the world.

 I saw 40% faster page loads after implementing CloudFlare's CDN.
 My conversion rate improved from 2.1% to 2.8%.
-That's an extra £2,000 monthly revenue.
+That is an extra £2,000 monthly revenue.
 Same traffic, better hosting.

 CDNs also reduce server load.
 Your hosting handles fewer requests.
 Performance stays consistent during traffic spikes.
 Your server focuses on dynamic content.
 CDNs handle static files.

 Look for hosts including CDNs in their plans.
 Free CDNs work for testing.
 Paid CDNs offer better performance.
-Premium CDNs include image optimization and mobile acceleration.
+Premium CDNs include image optimisation and mobile acceleration.

 Caching That Actually Works

 WooCommerce caching is tricky.
-You can't cache personalized pages.
+You cannot cache personalised pages.
 Shopping carts are unique to each visitor.
 Account pages show private information.
 Checkout pages handle sensitive data.

 Look for hosts offering: